-A cybercrime incident in Düsseldorf has lead to German prosecutors opening a homicide case against the currently unknown attackers.
-A female patient, suffering from a life-threatening illness, had to be turned away from the city’s university hospital earlier this month after its systems had been knocked out by a cyber-attack.
+A cybercrime incident in Düsseldorf has led to German prosecutors opening a homicide case against the currently unknown attackers.
+A female patient suffering from a life-threatening illness had to be turned away from the city’s university hospital earlier this month after its systems had been knocked out by a cyber-attack.
 Tragically, she died in the ambulance carrying her to an alternative hospital 20 miles away.

-This attack is inline with a new worrying approach from cybercriminals as they attack institutions that are under more pressure than ever as a result of the pandemic.
+This attack is in line with a new worrying approach from cyber criminals as they attack institutions that are under more pressure than ever due to the pandemic.
 We have seen hospitals, education facilities and other public sector groups all being targeted.

 First case of death linked with a cyber-attack

-Being the victim of a cyber-attack is no longer an inconvenience to an organisation which might result in a day or two’s confusion or loss of data, but now directly impacting people’s lives.
+Being the victim of a cyber-attack is no longer an inconvenience to an organisation which might result in a day or two’s confusion or loss of data, but now directly impacts people’s lives.

-As such all organisations, particularly those in the public sector should be looking to be proactive in their defences.
-Indeed, Germany’s cybersecurity agency chief, Arne Schönbohm, said that the Citrix flaw that lead to the attack, had been known about since December 2019 and called on healthcare facilities not to delay IT security upgrades.
-Something that AJ Thompson, CCO at Northdoor agrees with.
+As such, all organisations, particularly those in the public sector, should be looking to be proactive in their defences.
+Indeed, Germany’s cybersecurity agency chief, Arne Schönbohm, said that the Citrix flaw that led to the attack had been known about since December 2019 and called on healthcare facilities not to delay IT security upgrades.
+Something that AJ Thompson, CCO at Northdoor, agrees with.

 Not just an inconvenience but a matter of life or death

 Even by simply upgrading and ensuring that all patches are in place, organisations can help to protect themselves from the latest threats.
-However, as cybercriminals become more sophisticated in their approach companies need to ensure that they are proactive in their defence.
+However, as cybercriminals become more sophisticated in their approach, companies must ensure that they are proactive in their defence.

 Dealing with vulnerabilities in and outside your organisation

-Unless more is done to implement proactive defences, we are sadly likely to see more deaths associated with cyber-attacks, as there is no sign that cybercriminals are moving away from targeting vulnerable organisations.
+Unless more is done to implement proactive defences, we are sadly likely to see more deaths associated with cyber-attacks.
+There is no sign that cybercriminals are moving away from targeting vulnerable organisations.